abpy/improved-sapling-tree-generator/README.md

   * Down angle now works to set the trunk angle
   * Automatically save backup of previous settings

+* (6/10/18) added new options for splitting
+  * control of straightness of splits
+  * setting for length of split branches releative the the parent branch
+  * outward attraction now works on the trunk, (not that it's very usefull, but atleast it does something)

 In case of exiting or crash a preset is saved.
 To recover the previous tree this must be loaded immediately or it will be overwritten